North Carolina GOP bill would weaken next Democratic governor and attorney general

 North Carolina Republicans have advanced legislation that would weaken the powers of the incoming governor, attorney general and schools superintendent

-The over 130-page measure, which also includes setting aside additional funds for Hurricane Helene relief, became public a couple of hours before the GOP-controlled House met to debate it during a lame-duck General Assembly session this week.
-The Republican-controlled Senate was likely to take it up on Wednesday should the House approve it Tuesday evening.
+The final 131-page measure, which also includes setting aside additional funds for Hurricane Helene relief, became public a couple of hours before the GOP-controlled House met to debate it during a lame-duck General Assembly session this week.
+The House voted largely along party lines Tuesday night for the measure, which the Republican-controlled Senate was expected to take up on Wednesday.

-With Republicans likely to lose their veto-proof majority in the next two-year session following electoral losses in the House, the session could be the last best chance for them to enact legislation containing sharp partisan changes.
+With Republicans likely to lose their veto-proof majority in the next two-year session following electoral losses in the House, this week could be the last best chance for them to enact legislation containing sharp partisan changes.
 Democratic Gov. Roy Cooper leaves office at year's end and will be succeeded by Democrat Josh Stein.

 Currently the State Board of Elections' five members are appointed by the governor based on recommendations by the Democratic and Republican parties.
 The governor's party always holds three of the seats.
 Republican legislators have tried for years to wrest away those appointment powers but have been thwarted by courts.
 Judges have blocked for now a 2023 law that would move board appointment authority from the governor to the General Assembly.

 Even with litigation pending, Tuesday's measure would move the independent state board to the State Auditor's Office starting next summer.
 At that time the new auditor — Republican Dave Boliek, who was elected this month — would make appointments.
-These changes would allow Republicans to control the board.
+These changes likely would mean Republican control of the board.

-In a likely response to complaints about slow vote-counting this month, the bill also would require in 2025 that county election boards complete provisional ballot counts by three days after Election Day.
+In a likely response to complaints about slow vote-counting this month, the bill also would require in 2025 that county election boards count all provisional ballots by three days after Election Day.

 Some counties did not complete this year's provisional ballot count until days after last Friday's canvassing date.
 The measure also would move up the deadline by which some people who lack a photo identification card while voting must show they have one for their ballot to count.

+GOP Rep. Grey Mills, a House elections committee chairman, said the state auditor is the best place to house the elections board, given that the post is known for conducting investigations and reviews.
+And the election counting changes will create more efficiency.

+“Our voters expect us to be able to provide the election results in a timely fashion,” Mills said.
+“I truly believe that this language will do this.”

-State Board of Elections spokesperson Pat Gannon said board staff were not consulted about the legislation and it “may make it impossible for the county boards of elections to adequately ensure every eligible ballot cast is counted, especially in high turnout elections.”
+State Board of Elections Executive Director Karen Brinson Bell said that board staff were not consulted about the legislation and it “may make it impossible for the county boards of elections to adequately ensure every eligible ballot cast is counted, especially in high turnout elections.”

 Tuesday’s bill contains additional Helene-related provisions and locates an additional $227 million from the state’s reserves but orders the money to remain unspent for now.
 It does give $50 million more to help Cooper’s administration address a shortfall to complete housing projects still left over from Hurricane Matthew in 2016 and Hurricane Florence in 2018.